Where Did Pickleball Originate And Who Invented It?

 The year is 1965 and it’s a cloudy, rainy day on “The Rock” as Bainbridge Island is affectionately called.
 Here, three families, the Pritchards, the Bells and the McCallums were enjoying a family vacation together but all was not well.

-Each family's kids had become bored and crabby so Joel, Barney and Bill told the kids to go play around at the Pritchard’s old, run down badminton court.
-The three dads scrounged up a few random badminton rackets, a couple worn out ping pong paddles, a random wiffle ball and told them to whack the ball back and forth over the net.
+Each family’s kids had become bored and crabby so Joel, Barney and Bill told the kids to go play around at the Pritchard’s old, run-down badminton court.
+The three dads scrounged up a few random badminton rackets, a couple of worn-out ping pong paddles, and a random wiffle ball and told them to whack the ball back and forth over the net.